Mongolian writing systems: Precursors

 The Xianbei spoke a proto-Mongolic language and wrote down several pieces of literature in their language.
 They are believed to have used Chinese characters to phonetically represent Xianbei, like the Japanese system of Man'yōgana with Chinese, but all works written in Xianbei are now lost.

-In 2019, with the emergence of new evidence through the analysis of the Brāhmī Bugut and Khüis Tolgoi, Ruanruan language was deciphered, and Ruanruan was spelled in Brahmi script.
+In 2019, with the emergence of new evidence through the analysis of the Brāhmī Bugut and Khüis Tolgoi, Rouran language was deciphered, and Rouran was spelled in Brahmi script.

 The Khitan spoke another proto-Mongolic language and developed two scripts for writing it: Khitan large script and Khitan small script, logographic scripts derived from Chinese characters.

-Classic Mongolian script
+Classic Mongolian scripts

 Traditional alphabet

 At the very beginning of the Mongol Empire, around 1204, Genghis Khan defeated the Naimans and captured a Uyghur scribe called Tata-tonga, who then adapted the Uyghur alphabet—a descendant of the Syriac alphabet, via Sogdian—to write Mongol.
 With only minor modifications, it is used in Inner Mongolia to this day.
 Its most salient feature is its vertical direction; it is the only vertical script still in use that is written from left to right.
 (All other vertical writing systems are written right to left.)
 This is because the Uyghurs rotated their script 90 degrees anticlockwise to emulate the Chinese writing system.

 As a variant of the traditional script there exists a vertical square script (Босоо дөрвөлжин), also called folded script, used e.g. on the Mongolian banknotes.

 Galik alphabet

 In 1587, the translator and scholar Ayuush Güüsh created the Galik alphabet, inspired by Sonam Gyatso, the third Dalai Lama.
 It primarily added extra letters to transcribe Tibetan and Sanskrit terms in religious texts, and later also from Chinese and Russian.
-Later some of these letters officially merged to traditional alphabet as group named "Galig usug" to transcribe foreign word in today's use.
+Later some of these letters were officially merged into traditional alphabet as a group named "Galig usug" to transcribe foreign words in modern use.